bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 By default, a target is built in the target configuration.
 For each label attribute, you can decide whether the dependency should be built in the same configuration, or in the host configuration.
+If `executable=True`, configuration setting is required.

 In general, sources, dependent libraries, and executables that will be needed at runtime can use the same configuration.